 Green tea contains polyphenols, a type of antioxidant.
 According to Oxidative Medicine and Cellular Longevity, They are especially important because the body can easily absorb them.

 Turmeric is a spice that contains the active ingredient curcumin, which is being studied for use in fighting many types of cancer.
 For example, some research has shown that curcumin can contain tumor size and help prevent certain cancers, like breast and colon cancers.
-A 2016 review of studies in the Journal of Laboratory Automation indicated that turmeric can reduce “oxidative stress” on the cells and help destroy breast cancer cells.
-Turmeric is often used in curries and stir-fries, and pairs well with other dishes.
+A 2016 study indicated that turmeric can reduce “oxidative stress” on the cells and help destroy breast cancer cells.
+Turmeric is often used in curries and stir fries, and pairs well with other dishes.

 Ginger is a root herb with anti-inflammatory properties.
 Reducing inflammation, a known precursor to cancer and other chronic diseases may be key to lowering your risk of cancer, according to a study published in Nutrition and Cancer.
 A 2015 study published in the American Journal of Chinese Medicine concluded that 6-shogaol, the active chemical in ginger, has potent anti-cancer activities.